nitrite/nitrite-doc/flutter-sdk/repository/codegen.md

   - `Symbol` type is not supported.
   - `Never` type is not supported.
   - `Void` type is not supported.
+  - Any field with user-defined class type should be nullable.
 - `@DocumentKey`, `@IgnoredKey` annotation can only be used on a field or property.
 - `@DocumentKey` annotation can not be used on a private/static/synthetic field.
 - `@IgnoredKey` annotation can not be used on a field with the same name as a non-null required named parameter in the constructor.